-Note 19.
+Note 20.
 Contingent liabilities

-The underpayment of employee entitlements is a significant issue for Australian businesses.
-Over the last year, many employers have reported underpayments to Fair Work Australia.
+The underpayment of employee entitlements is a significant issue for Australian businesses and many employers have reported underpayments to Fair Work Australia in recent years.
 The Group, in the normal course of business, has commissioned an external review of employee entitlements to ensure compliance with Enterprise Bargaining Agreements and Industrial Awards.
-At this point in time, the amount of any obligation cannot be measured with sufficient reliability.
+The review is continuing to determine the extent of underpayments and at this point in time, the amount of any obligation cannot yet be measured with sufficient reliability.
+Currently, the Group has recorded a provision for the current and prior periods, which represents an estimation of historical shortfalls at the time of the potential exposure (refer to note 16).

-Note 20.
+Note 21.
 Related party transactions

+Subsidiaries

-Subsidiaries Interests in subsidiaries are set out in note 22.
+Interests in subsidiaries are set out in note 23.

-Key management personnel Disclosures relating to key management personnel are set out in note 18.
+Key management personnel

+Disclosures relating to key management personnel are set out in note 19.